-A Phase I, Three-part Study to Determine the Maximum Tolerated Dose/Recommended Dose (Part 1), Compare Bioavailability in the Fed and Fasted States (Part 2), and Evaluate Safety and Tolerability (Part 3) of a Novel Oral Arsenic Trioxide Formulation (ORH-2014), in Subjects with Advanced Hematological Disorders
+A Phase I, Two-part Study to Determine the Recommended Dose and Evaluate the Safety and Tolerability of a Novel Oral Arsenic Trioxide Formulation (ORH-2014) in Subjects with Advanced Hematological Disorders

-The goal of this clinical research study is to find the highest tolerable dose of ORH-2014 that can be given to patients with blood cancers.
+You are being asked to take part in this study because you have a type of blood cancer.
+The goal of this clinical research study is to find the highest recommended dose of ORH-2014 that can be given to patients with advanced blood cancers.
 ORH-2014 is a form of arsenic trioxide that is given by mouth.
-Researchers also want to learn more about how patients tolerate ORH-2014 compared to other delivery methods of arsenic trioxide when it is taken after or without eating.
-The research is also being done to find out if the highest tolerable dose of ORH-2014 can help to control certain types of blood cancers.
+The research is also being done to find out if the recommended dose of ORH-2014 can help to control certain types of blood cancers.
 This is the first study of ORH-2014 in humans.
 The safety and side effects of this drug will also be studied.

 Disease Group: Malignant neoplasms stated as primary lymphoid haematopoietic